ILIAS-eLearning/ilias/docs/configuration/install.md

 ```

 As a workaround `STRICT_TRANS_TABLES`, `STRICT_ALL_TABLES` and `ONLY_FULL_GROUP_BY`
 must be disabled.
-To do so create the file `/etc/mysql/conf.d/disable_strict_mode.cnf`
+To do so, create the file `/etc/mysql/conf.d/disable_strict_mode.cnf`
 and enter the following (or add it to `/etc/mysql/my.cnf`):

 ```